Configure AWS API Gateway Method Settings

 Beyond these examples

-These snippets focus on specific method settings features: CloudWatch logging levels, and metrics and data trace toggles.
+These snippets focus on specific method settings features: CloudWatch logging levels and metrics and data tracing.
 They’re intentionally minimal rather than complete API configurations.

-The examples reference pre-existing infrastructure such as REST API and Stage resources, and an IAM role granting API Gateway permission to write CloudWatch Logs.
-They focus on configuring observability rather than provisioning the API itself.
+The examples reference pre-existing infrastructure such as REST APIs with deployed stages and API methods at specific resource paths.
+They focus on configuring observability rather than building the API itself.

 To keep things focused, common method settings patterns are omitted, including:

-These omissions are intentional: the goal is to illustrate how each observability feature is wired, not provide drop-in API modules.
+These omissions are intentional: the goal is to illustrate how each logging and metrics feature is wired, not provide drop-in API modules.
 See the API Gateway MethodSettings resource reference for all available configuration options.

 Let's configure AWS API Gateway Method Settings